DevanshiDesai/AroundTheWorld/README.md

 - install pip using the command: python get-pip.py
 - install streamlit using the command: pip install streamlit
 - install package to connect to the database using the command: pip install pyodbc
+- to run the application: streamlit run 'file_name.py'